 Residential Foundation Course

-For those people seeking their first taste of racing, our foundation course will ensure they have the necessary skills to gain employment in the racing industry, and for existing racing staff emphasis is placed on ensuring they receive the advice and develop the practical knowledge and experience to gain promotion within their chosen field.
+For people seeking their first taste of racing, our Foundation Course will ensure they have the necessary skills to gain employment in the racing industry, and for existing racing staff, emphasis is placed on ensuring they receive the advice and develop the practical knowledge, skills and experience to gain promotion within their chosen field.

-- 12 weeks at the NHC and 6 weeks work experience placement.
+- 12 weeks at the National Horseracing College and 6-week work experience placement

 - Courses start every 4 weeks

 - Designed to ensure learners are competent both on the ground working with horses and also whilst riding a thoroughbred horse at exercise

 - Learners will receive lectures and demonstrations and will work to a routine similar to a racing stable whilst at the NHC

 - The aim of this course is to prepare learners for work in a racing stable

 - No previous equine experience or academic qualifications are required to enrol

 - Applicants must not weigh more than 11 stone ready to ride (i.e. wearing skullcap, body protector and boots).